Puerto Rico Electric Power Authority: Finances

 As of 2021 the payment of PREPA's debt remains in an indefinite "limbo" due to a lack of agreement between the government of Puerto Rico and bond holders.
 PREPA's debt totals over $9 billion and according to David Skeel, the new president of the Financial Oversight and Management Board for Puerto Rico, it will have to be renegotiated in light of the COVID-19 pandemic.
 Additional to a lack of progress on debt negotiation a 2020 law passed due to the COVID-19 pandemic in Puerto Rico halted cutting service to clients who failed to pay their utility bills, this resulted in a decrease in the earnings of the agency.

 Investigations by the office of the Comptroller revealed from 2010 to 2018 the AEE had mismanaged $192 million on projects without utility.

 In March 2021 the AEE announced increase in electric bills for the next three months equivalent to an average of $12 more on clients bills.
 As part of the contract with LUMA Energy, the AEE has begun transferring funds to LUMA, including $128 million sent by April 2021.

+PREPA has accumulated over $9 billion in debt.
+In the agency’s ongoing bankruptcy proceedings, a federal oversight board stated that it would be “impossible” for Puerto Rico to repay the $8.5 billion requested by bondholders.
+The bankruptcy case, which began after the territory declared its public debt unpayable in 2015 and officially filed for bankruptcy in 2017, has reportedly discouraged investment and hindered economic development.

+In April 2025, the Puerto Rico Oversight Board announced that bondholders of the Puerto Rico Electric Power Authority had no active claims against the central government of the Commonwealth of Puerto Rico in the approximately $575 million US dispute.

+In 2025, PREPA announced a new debt restructuring plan that reduces its debt from $10 billion to approximately $2.6 billion.
+The plan requires that PREPA maintain its existing contracts with private energy operators LUMA Energy and Genera PR.
+It also includes new bond issuances and alternative funding mechanisms designed to limit electricity rate increases.